Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Main Experimental Results

-\textbf{Ablation on UMAP Embedding.} Since our E-SUOT uses UMAP embeddings obtained from backbones pretrained with different UDA algorithms.
-In this part, we further conduct ablations on the Office-Home dataset from two aspects: (1) the pretraining strategy and (2) the UMAP embedding dimensionality.
+Since our E-SUOT uses UMAP embeddings obtained from backbones pretrained with different UDA algorithms, we further conduct ablations on the Office-Home dataset from two aspects: (1) the pretraining strategy and (2) the UMAP embedding dimensionality.
+The corresponding results are reported in the following contents.

-The ablation study on the pretraining strategy is reported in \Cref{tab:udaTaskResults}.
+\paragraph{Pretraining Strategy.} The ablation study on the pretraining strategy is reported in \Cref{tab:udaTaskResults}.
 We evaluate the proposed E-SUOT by integrating it with four representative UDA algorithms, namely MSTN, RSDA, FixBi, and CoVi, on the Office-Home dataset.
 For a fair comparison, we apply UMAP to obtain 8-dimensional embeddings.
+The corresponding results are listed in~ \Cref{tab:comparisonUDAApproachesImprove}.

-As shown in \Cref{tab:comparisonUDAApproachesImprove}, E-SUOT consistently improves all baselines, with average gains of $8.1\%$, $3.3\%$, $1.0\%$, and $0.5\%$ over MSTN, RSDA, FixBi, and CoVi, respectively.
-The largest improvement ($+16.1\%$) occurs on the challenging Ar$\to$Cl transfer, suggesting that E-SUOT is particularly beneficial under large domain shifts.
+As shown in \Cref{tab:comparisonUDAApproachesImprove}, E-SUOT consistently improves all baselines, with average gains of 8.1\%, 3.3\%, 1.0\%, and 0.5\% over MSTN, RSDA, FixBi, and CoVi, respectively.
+The largest improvement (+16.1\%) occurs on the challenging Ar$\to$Cl transfer, suggesting that E-SUOT is particularly beneficial under large domain shifts.
 Notably, E-SUOT remains effective when combined with strong recent methods (e.g., FixBi and CoVi), indicating that it serves as a complementary module.
+To gain further insight, we provide additional discussions in~\Cref{subsec:additionalDiscussionsOnImprovement} regarding the results reported in~\Cref{tab:udaTaskResults}.
 Overall, these consistent gains across different pretrained feature extractors demonstrate the scalability and robustness of E-SUOT for UDA.

-We further study the ablation of E-SUOT to the UMAP embedding dimension by varying the reduced dimension from 4 to 256, where 256 corresponds to using the original 256-dimensional backbone features (i.e., without UMAP).
+\paragraph{UMAP Embedding Dimension.} We further conduct an ablation study to analyze the sensitivity of E-SUOT with respect to the dimensionality of the UMAP embedding.
+Specifically, we vary the reduced feature dimension from 4 to 256, where 256 corresponds to using the original 256-dimensional backbone features (i.e., without UMAP).
+Through this experiment, we aim to evaluate the impact of different embedding dimensions on the performance of E-SUOT.
+The corresponding results are presented in~\Cref{fig:umapSensAnalysis}.